Stovetop Blueberry Grunt

 Why You’ll Love It

-Stovetop Blueberry Grunt gets even better when served with a scoop of vanilla ice cream or with whipped cream.
+Stovetop Blueberry Grunt gets even better when served with a scoop of vanilla ice cream or with a dollop of fresh whipped cream.
 Get the recipe for Easy Homemade Whipped Cream by clicking HERE.

 Stovetop Blueberry Grunt Ingredients

-• 3 tablespoons milk (I use whole milk)
+• milk (I use whole milk or buttermilk)

 • colander

-• 3-quart saucepan with lid (a glass lid is helpful to keep an eye on the dumplings)
+• Dutch oven or 3-quart saucepan with lid (a glass lid is helpful to keep an eye on the dumplings)

 • citrus juicer